 When editor Curt Smith asked celebrities across America to reminisce about baseball, they replied as vividly as their first visit to a park.
 Rudolph Giuliani wrote of “Sitting next to my father.
 I felt like the luckiest kid in the world.”
 Tom Brokaw and Dan Rather touted long-gone Strutz Field and Buffalo Stadium, respectively.
 Jimmy Carter etched Game Seven of the 1992 National League playoff, his Braves waving a last-inning flag: “I can still hear the noise.”

 What does baseball mean?
-To composer Marvin Hamlisch, it denoted a Yankees fantasy camp; actor David Birney, a poem to his son; writer Davis Maraniss, dad listening to Harvey Haddix’s 12-inning perfect game.
+To composer Marvin Hamlisch, it denoted a Yankees fantasy camp; actor David Birney, a poem to his son; writer David Maraniss, dad listening to Harvey Haddix’s 12-inning perfect game in 1959.
 To Charley Steiner, baseball gave running home new connotation.
 To Tim Russert, it meant Cal Ripken’s record 2,131st straight game.
-Doris Kearns Goodwin writes: “It [baseball] is the most timeless of all sports.”
+Doris Kearns Goodwin wrote: “It [baseball] is the most timeless of all sports.”
 This book shows why.

-In What Baseball Means To Me, Emeril Lagasse is eight again, reminiscing about his Red Sox.
-Larry King recalls Jackie Robinson.
+In What Baseball Means to Me, ablaze with more than 230 color and black and white photographs, chef Emeril Lagasse is eight again, reminiscing about his Red Sox.
+George W. Bush recalls Nolan Ryan.
 Patti LuPone recounts catch between her son and Buck O’Neil.
 George Will notes: “I write about politics, mostly to support my baseball habit.”
 Like baseball, the reader will find this book a habit hard to break.